colinta/teacup/README.md

 *Next milestone*: Provide default styles, that mimic Interface Builder's object library

 teacup, being a community project, moves in "spurts" of decision making and coding.
+We will announce when we are in "proposal mode".
+That's a good time to jump into the project and offer suggestions for its future.

-We would love suggestions of any sort, and we're always free over at the `#teacuprb` channel on `irc.freenode.org`.
+And we're usually hanging out over at the `#teacuprb` channel on `irc.freenode.org`.

 Bugs
 ----

-Please, do *not* hesitate to report any bugs you find with our source at the [Issues](https://github.com/rubymotion/teacup/issues) page.
+Please report any bugs you find with our source at the [Issues](https://github.com/rubymotion/teacup/issues) page.

 Use cases